 - (a) Establishment of use/time limit.
 Prior to beginning sale of any product, the applicant shall obtain a building permit and temporary certificate of use and occupancy for land from the County of Orange.
 The certificate shall be issued for a period of time not to exceed one hundred eighty (180) days in any calendar year from date of issue. - (b) Produce stand. - (1) The floor area of the stand shall not exceed four hundred (400) square feet. - (2) The stand shall not have a permanent foundation. - (3) No stand shall be less than twenty (20) feet from the right-of-way line of any street or highway. - (c) Produce to be sold.
 The produce to be sold will shall be stored and displayed at all times entirely within the produce stand.
 Selling shall only occur during daylight hours. - (d) Removal of facility.
-The facility shall be removed and premises cleared of all debris and restored to the condition prior to the establishment of the facility within fourteen (14) days of the expiration of the time limit. - (e) Signs.
+The facility shall be removed and premises cleared of all debris and restored to the condition prior to the establishment of the facility within fourteen (14) days of the expiration of the time limit. - (e) See 7.9 TBD, Temporary Signs.
 Total signage shall not exceed eighty (80) square feet in area.
 Only one (1) ground sign limited to eight (8) feet in height and one (1) pole sign limited to sixteen (16) feet in height shall be permitted.
 Roof signs and wall signs shall also be permitted.
 No flags, banners, or pennants shall be allowed.
-The sign copy may be changed at will to reflect new produce being sold. - (f) Sale of cannabis or edible products that contain cannabis is prohibited. - (g) Site Development Permit.
-In addition to the above requirements, an approved Site Development Permit per section 7-9-150 7-9-TBD shall be required when the sales facility is located in a residential district or area.
+The sign copy may be changed at will to reflect new produce being sold. - (f) Exception.
+Agricultural products and other food items produced by a cottage food operation that is operating in compliance with County regulations shall not be subject to regulation under this section. - (g) Sale of cannabis or edible products that contain cannabis is prohibited. - (h) Site development permit.
+In addition to the above requirements, an approved site development permit per section 7-9-150 7-9-TBD shall be required when the sales facility is located in a residential district or area.

 Sec.
-7-9-117.2. - 7-9-136.5 Commercial coaches.
+7-9-117.2.
+7-9-136.5 Commercial coaches

-In all commercial districts and similar areas of planned communities and specific plans, unless otherwise specifically prohibited, a temporary commercial coach may be permitted subject to approval of a site development permit per section $\frac{7-9-150}{7-9-TBD}$ in compliance with the following provisions:
+In all commercial districts and similar areas of planned communities and specific plans, unless otherwise specifically prohibited, a temporary commercial coach may be permitted subject to approval of a site development permit per section 7-9-150 7-9-TBD in compliance with the following provisions: